Blog Last Updated: Dec 19th, 2021

-Full spectrum, broad spectrum, and isolate refer to types of cannabis extracts, also called concentrates.
-The terms are intended to indicate the amount of plant-produced therapeutic chemicals present in addition to the primary cannabinoids (THC and/or CBD); they are a shorthand way of conveying the diversity of bioactives in a given extract.
-However, there is not consensus on, let alone regulatory enforcement of, definitions for these terms.
-In an industry with so much energy and so little alignment, it’s not surprising that there are widely differing interpretations flying around, yet the choice of extract is a foundational decision for producers.
+Full Spectrum, Broad Spectrum, and Isolate refer to types of cannabis extracts, also called concentrates.
+The terms are intended to indicate the amount of plant-produced therapeutic chemicals present in addition to the primary cannabinoids (CBD and/or THC); they are a shorthand way of conveying the diversity of bioactive material in a given extract.

-To understand the relevance of phytochemical diversity to product development, why these terms were coined, and how they may be interpreted today, we must first discuss the Entourage Effect – and to discuss that, we must first explain the Endocannabinoid System (ECS).
+To understand the relevance of phytochemical diversity to product development, why these terms were coined, and how they may be interpreted today, we must first explain the Endocannabinoid System (ECS) and the Entourage Effect.

 The Endocannabinoid System

-The ECS is an ancient network of neurotransmitters, their receptors and enzymes.
+The ECS is a network of neurotransmitters, their receptors and enzymes.
 It is present in all extant vertebrate species and some insects.
-It evolved a whopping 543 million years ago, right before the Permian Extinction, the event that nearly ended life on Earth.
-(Interestingly, the cannabis plant didn’t show up until 63 million years ago, in the late Cretaceous.)
-Humankind’s discovery of the ECS has happened gradually over the latter part of the last century, beginning in 1964 with the identification and synthesis of THC by Mechoulam and Gaoni, pioneering Israeli scientists.
-It was named by Italian biochemist Vincenzo Di Marzo (much of the most compelling and interesting research about cannabis comes from overseas, where research isn’t hobbled by federal scheduling), who initially outlined its influence in “eating, sleeping, relaxing, forgetting and protecting” in the early 90s.
-This system plays a critical role in almost every regulatory function of our bodies, that has been with us since before there were mammals, that survived a die-off of 90 percent of the planet’s species – and yet, due to persistent stigma around cannabis, we know relatively little about it.
+Scientists’ discovery of the ECS has happened gradually over the latter part of the last century, beginning in 1964 with the identification and synthesis of THC by Mechoulam and Gaoni, pioneering Israeli scientists.
+It was named by Italian biochemist Vincenzo Di Marzo, who initially outlined its influence in “eating, sleeping, relaxing, forgetting and protecting” in the early 90s.
+This system plays a critical role in almost every regulatory function of our bodies.

-Now that the curtain around cannabis is starting to lift, consumers are becoming more curious about which cannabis options work best for them and why.
-There is a lot of information out there, easily accessible through a Google search, but it is conflicting and muddled with anecdata.
-Most consumers do not have the time or inclination to deep-dive into cannabis science; they just want to know what they can expect.
+Today’s consumers are becoming more curious about which cannabis options work best for them and why.
+There is a lot of information out there, easily accessible through a Google search, but most consumers do not have the time or inclination to deep-dive into cannabis science; they just want to know what they can expect.
 The problem is, the ECS is as unique as a fingerprint; everyone is different, and trial and error is inherent in the journey toward optimization.
 However, the chemicals produced in the plant alongside cannabinoids have more predictable and well-studied effects than the cannabinoids themselves.
-Knowing the phytochemical profile of a cannabis extract can help developers define and standardize their products at scale.
+Knowing the phytochemical profile of a hemp or cannabis extract can help developers define and standardize their products at scale.

 The Entourage Effect

-The definition of the Entourage Effect is relatively simple: it is the theory that cannabinoids have more favorable action when delivered with a higher proportion of native phytochemicals such as terpenes, flavonoids, and other cannabinoids.
+The definition of the Entourage Effect is relatively simple; it is the theory that cannabinoids have more favorable actions when delivered with a higher proportion of native phytochemicals such as terpenes, flavonoids, and other cannabinoids.
 This manifests as both amplification of positive effects (efficacy) and modulation of undesirable ones (tolerability).
-The term was coined in 1988 by Raphael Mechoulam (the same Israeli scientist who discovered THC) and its potential mechanisms were first illuminated by Dr. Ethan Russo in his landmark 2011 paper, “Taming THC.”
-Put even more simply, the Entourage Effect is a way of saying that, when it comes to cannabis, the whole is greater than the sum of the parts.
+The term was coined in 1988 by Raphael Mechoulam, the same Israeli scientist who discovered THC, and its potential mechanisms were first illuminated by Dr. Ethan Russo in his landmark 2011 paper, “Taming THC.”
+Put even more simply, the Entourage Effect is a way of saying that, when it comes to cannabis and hemp, the whole is greater than the sum of the parts.